-This simple, 5-ingredient Maple Sugar Roasted Kabocha Squash Recipe is the best way to enjoy this flavorful veggie!
+This simple 5-ingredient maple sugar roasted Kabocha squash recipe is the best way to enjoy this flavorful veggie!
 It's even been given the thumbs up by my kids, so you know it's a good one.
-Kabocha squash is vibrantly colored and absolutely gorgeous on a holiday table, although this recipe is easy and tasty enough for a weeknight!
+Kabocha squash is vibrantly colored and absolutely gorgeous on a holiday table, but also easy enough to prepare for a weeknight!

-The best thing about working with in-season veggies is that they're at their prime and bursting with unique, natural flavor!
-I found out on Instagram that a lot of my readers are new to Kabocha Squash recipes, so I wanted to do a recipe that showcases the delicious, autumnal flavor of this sweet squash.
+The best thing about working with in-season veggies is that they're at their prime and bursting with unique, sweet flavor.
+I learned that a lot of my readers are new to Kabocha squash recipes, so I wanted to do one that showcases the rich flavor and creamy texture of one of my favorite winters squashes.

 - Kabocha squash - I always grab a smaller squash that's primarily dark green.